AeroSageMage/micro-synthetic-atc/README.md

 ## Features
 - **Position Detection**: Real-time detection of aircraft position on the airport (parking, taxiway, holding point, runway, in flight)
 - **GUI Visualization**: Live GUI to monitor aircraft ground state and debug position detection
+- **ATC Communication**: Basic proof-of-concept for ATC-pilot communication with state management
 - **Ground Handling Concepts**: Reference documentation and data structures for modeling ground operations
 - **Open for Community Expansion**: Designed for Aerofly users and the wider flight sim community to contribute and expand